pschafran/purc/README.md

 * Cluster and remove chimeric sequences, iteratively
 * Woop woop

-### Purc compatibility ###
+### PURC compatibility ###
-Purc works on Mac machines.
+PURC works on Mac machines.
 We have not tested it on Linux and PC.
 [TODO]

 ### To setup ###
-Purc is consist of purc.py and a number of dependencies.
+PURC is consist of purc.py and a number of dependencies.
 We bundled most of the dependencies (cutadapt, muscle and usearch) together in the distribution.
-To get dependencies in place, cd to the purc directory, and type:
+To get the dependencies in place, cd to the purc directory, and type:
 ```
 #!shell
 ./install_dependencies.sh